 Ground covers, Perennials, Decorative fruit or berries

 Odd-looking yet striking plants, these herbaceous barberry relatives grow from thick underground rhizomes that send up stalks crowned with large, umbrella-shaped, deeply lobed leaves.
 Shoots with a single leaf are flowerless; those with two leaves bear a single 2-in.-wide flower (set between the leaves) in mid- to late spring.
 Blooms are followed by juicy, 2-in. berries; these are edible when fully ripe (poisonous until that stage) but can have a powerful laxative effect.
-Make attractive, slowly spreading deciduous ground covers for shady areas with moist, organically enriched soil.Podophyllum peltatum
+Make attractive, slowly spreading deciduous groundcovers for shady areas with moist, organically enriched soil.Podophyllum peltatum

-Native to Eastern North America.
-Unlike most kinds of holly, this will thrive in boggy ...
+This deciduous shrub is native to eastern North America.
+Unlike most hollies, it will thrive in boggy ...

 From eastern North America.
 Grows to 1–1 1/2 ft. tall and 1 ft. wide.
 Foliage is bronze when new...

 Native to much of North America.
 Upright grower to 10 ft., sometimes treelike to 20 ft.
 Spreads widely...